Swiss right-wing forces referendum on banning SNB gold sales

 SNB spokesman Walter Meier said: “The SNB has considerable concerns, in particular of a monetary policy nature, about the initiative’s demands.”

-The initiative’s organisers called on the SNB to begin topping up its gold reserves towards the 20 percent mark and selling the euros it has accumulated through interventions.
+The initiative’s organizers called on the SNB to begin topping up its gold reserves towards the 20 percent mark and selling the euros it has accumulated through interventions.

 A bullion price rally fuelled a 1.4 billion franc windfall on the SNB’s gold holdings last year.
 The SNB’s overall net profit for 2012 was 6 billion francs amid gains on a variety of investments.